-Refer to the statutory plate (see Vehicle Loading on page 201) or tow hitch label for the total trailer weight-including all cargo and additional equipment-and the trailer tongue weight Model 3 can safely carry.
+Refer to the Certificate of Conformity (provided at the time of your vehicle's purchase), statutory plate (see Vehicle Loading on page 198) or tow hitch label for the total trailer weight-including all cargo and additional equipment-and the trailer tongue weight Model 3 can safely carry.
 In addition to the maximum total trailer weight and trailer tongue weight, observe the following guidelines:

 - Carefully follow the instructions provided by the trailer brake manufacturer to ensure that trailer brakes are properly installed, adjusted, and maintained. - The tongue weight is the downward force that the weight of the trailer exerts on the hitch.
 It must be at least 4% of the total trailer load.
 The maximum tongue weight (or technically permissible mass at the coupling point) is 100 kg.
 Carrying a significant amount of equipment, passengers, or cargo in the tow vehicle can reduce the tongue weight it can handle, which also reduces the maximum towing capacity.
-Maximum towing capacity is calculated assuming the TPMLM (Technically Permissible Maximum Laden Mass) is not exceeded (See Vehicle Loading on page 201).
+Maximum towing capacity is calculated assuming the TPMLM (Technically Permissible Maximum Laden Mass) is not exceeded (See Vehicle Loading on page 198).

-NOTE: If the information in the hitch label or Statutory Plate conflicts with the information provided in this owner's manual, the former documents take precedence.
+NOTE: If the information in the Certificate of Conformity, hitch label or Statutory Plate conflicts with the information provided in this owner's manual, the former documents take precedence.